John Locke (Lost): Back on the island

-He and Ben later leave for the Island, where Ben is ordered by the smoke monster, under the guise of his dead daughter, to do everything Locke asks of him.
-Locke and Ben then locate the Others' camp, and are reunited with Richard.
+Locke and Ben later leave for the Island, where Ben is ordered by the smoke monster, in the guise of his dead daughter, to do everything Locke asks him.
+Locke and Ben locate the Others' camp and are reunited with Richard.
 Locke demands a meeting with Jacob, which Richard agrees to arrange.
-Together with Sun and the rest of the Others, the group makes their way to the base of a giant statue.
+Together with Sun and the rest of the Others, the group makes its way to the base of a giant statue.
 Ben and Locke confront Jacob in his chamber.
-Jacob identifies this Locke as his nemesis, and the rival has Ben stab Jacob.
-The rival then pushes the body into the fire.
+Jacob identifies this Locke as his nemesis, and the Man in Black provokes Ben to stab Jacob, then kicks the body into the fire.
 Outside the chamber, survivors from Flight 316 arrive at the campsite, where they present Richard Alpert with a box containing Locke's body, which was found in the plane's cargo hold.
-It is then revealed that Locke is in fact dead and the Smoke Monster has been impersonating him since his return to the island.
+It is then clear that Locke is in fact dead and the smoke monster has been impersonating him since his return to the island.

-Locke is later buried near the original beach camp, and his eulogy is given by Ben, who calls Locke a man of faith and a better man than he'll ever be.
+Locke is buried near the original beach camp, and his eulogy is given by Ben, who calls Locke a man of faith and a better man than he'll ever be.
 He also says that he is truly sorry for murdering him.

-Following his return to the island, Jack begins to adopt a more faith-based outlook, in contrast to his previous empiricism-supported views, and is even resentful of the Man in Black for using Locke's appearance.
+Following his return to the island, Jack begins to adopt a more faith-based outlook, in contrast to his previous empirical views, and is even resentful of the Man in Black for using Locke's appearance.